matt7salomon/matt7salomon.github.io/README.md

 ### Real time object detection in the road for a self driving car (deep learning):
 Used deep learning and a YOLO algorithm to detect objects from thousands of images and videos collected by cars dashcam.
 Per clients request the method was implemented in Tensorflow, Caffe, Pytorch, and mxnet for a quick comparison.
 The final deployed algorithm would detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.
 > [!NOTE]
 > This product went into production for a Japanese car manufacturer.
+Not sure if they still use this version or changed to a different product as YOLO has advanced and improved a lot since.

 ### Natural Language Processing (NLP):
 This project included many parts: one was sentiment analysis of servicenow tickets to find out which product was more successful in deployment.
 Another part was topic modeling of a bank's previous pdfs on environmental and social issues.
 The other was using a Bert model to find masked words within the documents.
 We also used the same distil-Bert model from HuggingFace to answer questions from the large textual data corpus of the bank as GPT 3 model had not been released yet.